EdoardoCostantini/mi-hd/notes/methods.md

 	to the observed values on Y (Y_obs), we can obtain a fraw of f_d(x) based on Y_obs and X_obs, and then a draw from the posterior predictive distribution of Y_mis given Y_obs, X_obs and the X_mis by picking one f_d(x) and plugging in the values of X_mis for each Y_mis.

+* **Joint Modelling**
+	HeBelin2014 have implemented a a joint modelling multiple imputation algorithm for highdimensional datasets w/ both continous and dichotomous variables.
+They use a generalized multivariate probit model to allow for boht types of variables.
+	The idea is that using a generalization of the multivariate probit model could allow to include ordinal as well as nominal variables.
+Citations 10 to 13 in HeBelin2014 could be useful for such purpose.
+Ideally, include an extension of this paper's proposition that allows for multinomial categorical variables.